sfomuseum/go-www-geotag/README.md

 _Related: [Geotagging at SFO Museum, Part 5 – Images](https://millsfield.sfomuseum.org/blog/2020/04/29/geotagging-images/)_

-The final set of flags enabled "reverse geocoding" (sometimes called "point-in-polygon") lookups whenever you move the camera's focal point.
+The final set of flags enable "reverse geocoding" (sometimes called "point-in-polygon") lookups whenever you move the camera's focal point.
 These lookups are performed using the [go-whosonfirst-spatial](https://github.com/whosonfirst/go-whosonfirst-spatial) packages reading data stored in a SQLite database, specified by the `-spatial-database-uri`. flag

 ```
 	-enable-point-in-polygon \